SamAsEnd/SamAsEnd.github.io/_posts/2017-09-12-how-to-store-a-password.md

 ![i will just use the same password](/images/i-will-just-use-the-same-password.jpg)

 Plus my email was found in three data breaches.
-If I have been using the same password as the same as my Facebook, Google or GitHub accounts it a disaster, right?
+If I have been using the same password as the same as my Facebook, Google or GitHub accounts it's a disaster, right?

 > In a side note, check out if u have been pawned by clicking [here](https://haveibeenpwned.com).

 Now I think you understood why you should store users password securely.
 Not doing so is letting your client and customer down with you when you got hacked.

-How to store a password in a database?
+## How to store a password in a database?

 I will first list how you should **NOT** store passwords then I will show you the right way to store a password.